 Once you’re arrested for a DUI, you’re going to be taken before the magistrate who will make an initial bond determination.
 What happens then often hinges on whether you have any past DUIs.

 ● 3+ DUI offenses.
 For those with three or more DUI offenses, it’s not unusual for judges to require inpatient treatment before even considering bond.
 A good DUI attorney should know the respected local treatment programs and be able to guide you accordingly.
+For our clients charged in Hampton Roads, two of the more respected inpatient programs are Farley Center in Williamsburg and Edge Hill Treatment in Winchester.
+These are by no means the only inpatient programs out there, but the courts know and respect them.

 If you’re charged with a second DUI offense or more, we highly recommend seeking treatment regardless of your bond situation.